Submission Instructions

 Papers should be anonymous, sharing code and data with reviewers should be done via anonymous repositories like, for example, https://anonymous.4open.science/.

+Accepted papers are published in the Spring LNCS Series; previous CLEF proceedings can be found via SpringerLink.
+We request that all contributing authors adhere to the Springer Code of Conduct.
 Papers are to be submitted in Springer LNCS format.
 Author information, formatting instructions, and templates can be found in Springers’ official author instructions.
 The License-to-Publish form will be distributed together with acceptance notifications.

-Labs Working Notes & Task Overview Papers
+Task Overview Papers

-For each task at CLEF 2026, participants must submit working notes describing their systems and organizers must submit an overview describing their task, the data used, the teams that participated and their approaches, the results obtained and the analysis of those results.
-The organizers of each task are responsible for collecting the working notes from their participants.
+For each lab/workshop at CLEF 2026, organizers must submit an extended overview for the CEUR-WS Working Notes, describing the lab/workshop, the data used, the teams that participated and their approaches, the results obtained, and the analysis of those results.
+Organizers may submit either a single overview covering the entire lab, or separate overviews for each task within the lab where greater detail is helpful.

-Both working notes and task overviews are to be submitted in 1-column CEURART format.
 Submissions are expected to be in English language and 5 pages minimum, with no maximum page limit.
+Task overviews are to be submitted in 1-column CEURART format, via EasyChair within your lab/workshop track.